AdeyimikaGRC/GRC-Project-Portfolio/README.md

 2. Designed privacy policies template tailored for influencers and content creators, ensuring GDPR/NDPR compliance and showcasing the importance of data privacy and security.

 3. Collaborated with group members on an in-depth spear-phishing analysis, identifying five key weaknesses and recommending more effective and proactive measures to reduce a reoccurence using employee awareness as part of a group project.

+4. Shared practical cybersecurity and digital safety tips within my close community, promoting secure online habits and raising awareness about personal data protection in everyday digital use.

 ## Certification and Trainings
 - ISC² Certified in Cybersecurity (CC)
 - Women Techsters Bootcamp Cohort 3.5.
 Tech4Dev Initiative.
-- ISO/IEC 27001:2022 – Information Security Management
+- ISO/IEC 27001:2022 LA – Information Security Management
-- Cisco Certificate – Introduction to Cybersecurity
 - Udemy: GRC Mastery Course